As is common in New England, Lords Square is not a square at all. No one knows if the correct spelling is Lords Square or Lord Square.

 Across from Asa Lord’s at the current location of Dunkin Donuts was a grocery.
 Norman James Bowles moved from Boyleston, N.S. and adopted the local spelling Bolles.
 He married into the Lord family and ran this grocery store.
 Clement Bowles ran the store after his brother’s death.
 By the time of its closing in the early 1900’s it was known as Burnham’s Grocery.
 It was demolished to build a Sunoco station in 1930, which became a Richdale and is now Dunkin Donuts.

 To the left of it still stands the former Lords Square fire station.
 The empty yellow building between Dunkin Donuts and the laundromat was constructed between 1865 and 1872.
-Despite its neglected appearance and the boxy additions it once served as one of the town’s three fire stations, housing engine #2, the Neptune.
+Despite its neglected appearance and the boxy additions it once served as one of the town’s three fire stations, housing engine #2, the hand tub Neptune.
 The other two companies were on Warren Street and in the Candlewood neighborhood.
 The fire station had a bell tower in the front and a tall hose-drying tower in the rear.
-The “Neptune” was the town’s “hand tub” fire engine and was housed in this building.

 Street names have been updated in the 1832 and 1872 maps.The primary difference is that Central Street has been created, originally ending at Liberty Street before the intersection was redesigned.